 Noriko Yakushiji was born in Tokyo.
-She learned violin from an early age, and started taking singing lessons while in school.
+She learned violin from an early age, and started taking singing lessons from the age of 16.

-Her opera roles include the lead role in Ravel's "L'enfant et les sortilèges" at the Royal Opera of Liège, Virtu in Monteverdi’s “L’incoronazione di Poppea” at the John Mackintosh art center in London, Alto in Matsudaira’s “The provocators” (World premiere) at the Instituto di Cultura in Tokyo, Zerbinetta in Strauss’s “Ariadne auf Naxos” in Epta Zaal in Tokyo, Phaedrus in Satie’s “Socrates” in Sogakudou, and also performed at the Japanese premiere of “Rara film” (Japanese premiere) by Sylvano Busotti in Kouen do-ri in Tokyo, among several other concerts around Europe and Japan.
+Her opera roles include the lead role in Ravel's "L'enfant et les sortilèges" at the Royal Opera of Liège, Virtu in Monteverdi’s “L’incoronazione di Poppea” at the John Mackintosh art center in London, Alto in Matsudaira’s “The provocators” (World premiere) at the Instituto di Cultura in Tokyo, Zerbinetta in Strauss’s “Ariadne auf Naxos” in Epta Zaal in Tokyo, Phaedrus in Satie’s “Socrates”.
+She also performed at the Japanese premiere of “Rara film” (Japanese premiere) by Sylvano Busotti in Tokyo, among several other concerts around Europe, China and Japan.